isentropic/isentropic.github.io/_posts/2023-01-10-learning-goals.md

 is opposite to standard imperative non-lisp style in many ways.
 There is no need to oversell this more.

+Featured resources:
+[Clojure for the brave and true](https://www.braveclojure.com/clojure-for-the-brave-and-true/) --- an amazing resource for beginners in clojure.
+[Example first docs](https://clojuredocs.org) (docs the right way).
+Also accessible from cider --- emacs clojure env.

 ## Web dev
 For people like me who never did webdev and cloud technologies, this is might sound like an odd choice, but I want to feel what it is all about.
 There are